What Are Machine Identities? Security Risks & Management Guide

 Reducing the operational burden requires automating the foundational work that currently consumes security team capacity:

-Continuous discovery across SaaS, cloud, and on-premises environments ensures that new machine identities are identified as they're created, not weeks later during a manual audit.
+Continuous discovery across SaaS, cloud, and on-premises environments ensures that new machine identities are identified as they are created, not weeks later during a manual audit.
 This includes:

 Anomaly detection alerts when patterns change:

 This is the operational model that makes machine identity security sustainable.
-Instead of discovering identities during incident response, security teams gain continuous visibility into what's operating in their environment before the next certificate expiration becomes a security incident.
+Instead of discovering identities during incident response, security teams gain continuous visibility into what is operating in their environment before the next certificate expiration becomes a security incident.

 For organizations managing AI agent security risks or GenAI security, the challenge is even more acute.
-AI workloads generate machine identities at unprecedented scale-service accounts for model training, API keys for inference endpoints, OAuth tokens for data pipeline integrations.
-Without automated discovery and behavioral monitoring, AI adoption creates blind spots where attackers operate.
+AI workloads generate machine identities at unprecedented scale: service accounts for model training, API keys for inference endpoints, OAuth tokens for data pipeline integrations.
+Research shows that agents can hold 10x more access than their workflows actually need, which means AI adoption creates machine insider risk at a scale that manual tracking cannot address.
+Without automated discovery and behavioral monitoring, those visibility gaps become the attack surface.

 Conclusion

-The statistics are unambiguous.
-50% of organizations experienced security breaches tied to compromised machine identities within the past year.
-72% suffered certificate-related outages.
-Only 12% have achieved automated lifecycle management.
+The pattern is consistent across organizations.
+A majority have experienced security breaches tied to compromised machine identities.
+Most have suffered certificate-related outages.
+Only a small fraction have achieved automated lifecycle management.
 The gap between the scale of the problem and the maturity of security controls is widening.

 Traditional approaches fail because they assume machine identities behave like human identities.
-They don't.
+They do not.
 Point-in-time audits miss the daily churn of credential creation.
 Static inventories cannot detect behavioral anomalies.
 Manual tracking in spreadsheets guarantees gaps that attackers exploit.

 The solution requires shifting from inventory to continuous monitoring.
-Security teams need to know not just what machine identities exist, but how they're being used-which infrastructure they authenticate from, which data they access, which permissions they exercise, and when their behavior deviates from baseline.
+Security teams need to know not just what machine identities exist, but how they are being used: which infrastructure they authenticate from, which data they access, which permissions they exercise, and when their behavior deviates from baseline.
+That runtime truth is what separates reactive incident response from proactive machine identity security.

 Next Steps